Internet DRAFT - draft-kutylowski-mrsa-algorithm

 integer

-In a valid mRSAA finalization service's private key, the
+In a valid mRSAA finalization service's private key, the finalization

-finalization service's private component meets the following
+service's private component meets the following equation:

 df + du \equiv d (mod \lambda(n))